-a) Greenbelts shall be required where a non-residential use abuts a residential, public, religious or institutional use.
-Where a landscape greenbelt is required, the following minimum landscape requirements shall be observed.

-- 1) One canopy tree, one evergreen and one understory tree for each 50 feet in length of the buffer strip measured along the outer periphery of the required landscape area.
-Trees shall be grouped or otherwise arranged to provide an aesthetic appearance and a screened view from adjacent properties. - 2) All plantings in the buffer strip shall be maintained in a neat and orderly manner.
-Dead plant materials shall be replaced within a reasonable period of time but no longer than one growing season.

-b) Landscaping shall be located so it does not obstruct the vision of drivers or pedestrians entering or leaving a site.
+- a) Greenbelts shall be required where non-residential use abuts a residential, public, religious, or institutional use.
+Where a landscape greenbelt is required, the following minimum landscape requirements shall be observed. - One canopy tree, one evergreen and one understory tree for each 50 feet in length of the buffer strip measured along the outer periphery of the current landscape area.
+Trees shall be grouped or otherwise arranged to provide an aesthetic appearance and a screened view from adjacent properties. - 2) All plantings in the buffer strip shall be maintained intact and in an orderly manner.
+Dead plant materials shall be replaced within a reasonable period of time but no longer than one growing season. - b) Landscaping shall be located so it does not obstruct the vision of drivers or pedestrians entering or leaving a site.